RobMans426/fuzzie-api-doc/payment.md

 - Gift card sold out

 Code: 406
-The response JSON will have a `message` key.
+The response JSON will have a `error` key.
 Its value needs to be displayed to the user.

 ---------------------------------